Routing

 See the Mastro guide for more about CSS, vanilla client-side JavaScript, and Reactive Mastro.

-To link to other pages, or to place images on your page, use the standard <a> and <img> elements respectively.
+To link to other pages, use the standard <a> element.
+To place images on your page, use the standard <img> element.
 Mastro does not use special <Link> or <Image> constructs.

 The file-based router (default)